 To transport the eggs, you can use a deviled egg container, which is really handy.
 If you don’t have one, you can use this hack:

-- Line an 18 count egg carton with aluminum foil and push the foil down into the egg slots.
+- Line an 18-count egg carton with aluminum foil and push the foil down into the egg slots.

-- Wrap the foil around the bottom of carton and pinch the edges to secure the foil.
+- Wrap the foil around the bottom of the carton and pinch the edges to secure the foil.

-Wasabi Instant Pot Deviled Eggs Ingredients
+Wasabi Deviled Eggs Ingredients

-- Hard-boiled eggs
+- Boiled eggs

 - mayonnaise